sailhenz/sailhenz/README.md

 - 👋 Hi, I’m @sailhenz
-- 👀 I’m interested in automation (everything)
+- 👀 I’m interested in automation
-- 🌱 I’m currently learning in-depth python and go
-- 💞️ I’m looking to collaborate on automation scripts / applications
+- 💞️ I’m looking to collaborate on automation scripts/applications
 - 📫 How to reach me -> linkedin (https://linkedin.com/in/sailhenz)

 <!---